mnmercer98/mnmercer98/README.md

 - 👋 Hi, I’m @mnmercer98
 - 👀 I’m interested in ...
 Programming and CyberSecurity!
 - 🌱 I’m currently learning ...
-Network+ and ServerPro through locally Community College.
+Network+ and ServerPro through local Community College.
 Taking cs50 for funsies and continued education post college.
 - 💞️ I’m looking to collaborate on ... entry level windows or linux network(S)/server management(s)
 - 📫 How to reach me ...
-I am currently unfamilar with Git to say I'd prefer anyone have access to my contact quite yet
+I am currently unfamilar with Git to say I'd prefer anyone have access to my contact quite yet.
+Thank you for understanding!

 Created by: MMercer - 7 NOV 2023 @05:42